spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-slack.md

 ### Additional configuration

-There are some additional things you may wish to configure about the bridge.
+There are some additional options you may wish to configure with the bridge.

 Take a look at: